Speech to Avoid

 Using the tongue to deceive

 Lying is an abomination to God (Prov.
 12:22; 6:16-19).
 The Lord commands that we as brothers and sisters in Christ should altogether renounce lying in our dealings with each other (Col. 3:9).
 One reason God hates lying is that it is the invention of His chief enemy, Satan (John 8:44).
 Lying, a favorite instrument of selfishness, is always employed to avoid some loss or penalty that comes with truth.
 But as the saying goes, "The truth will out."
 In other words, any supposed benefit in lying is never more than temporary.
-Sooner or later it will be exposed for what it is, and the liar will face judgment either by man or God.
+Sooner or later it will be exposed for what it is, and the liar will face judgment either by man or by God.
 But a liar is generally blind to the certain consequences of his sin.
 In the absence of repentance, the ultimate consequence is, of course, damnation (Rev. 21:8, 27; 22:15).

 Lying comes natural to children, as they try out the many ways of getting their own way, and adults must take firm measures to teach them not to lie.
 A grown-up liar is someone who was deprived of good training when he was a child.
 He is mired in an especially juvenile form of sin.